ska-sa/katgpucbf/misc/xbgpu/README.md

 ## Installation
 In order to install the katxgpu module, the following commands must be run:
+1. Install required C++ libraries for SPEAD2: `apt-get install autoconf libboost-all-dev libibverbs-dev librdmacm-dev libpcap-dev`
-1. Create a python 3.6 virtual environment: `virtualenv -p python3.6 <venv name>`.
+2. Create a python 3.6 virtual environment: `virtualenv -p python3.6 <venv name>`.
-2. Activate virtual environment: `source <venv name>/bin/activate`
+3. Activate virtual environment: `source <venv name>/bin/activate`
-3. Install all required python packages: `pip install -r requirements.txt`
+4. Install all required python packages: `pip install -r requirements.txt`
-4. Checkout spead2 submodule: `git submodule update --init --recursive`
+5. Checkout spead2 submodule: `git submodule update --init --recursive`
-5. Install the katxgpu package: `pip install .`
+6. Install the katxgpu package: `pip install .`

 NOTE: Due to the underlying complexity of turning the SPEAD2 C++ code into a python module, installing the katxgpu module can take quite a while as the SPEAD2 software is installed each time.
 Build times over a minute long are quite